Chu Pak Hong

-Chu Pak Hong (朱栢康; born 4 November 1982) is a Hong Kong actor.
+Tommy Chu Pak Hong (朱栢康; born 4 November 1982) is a Hong Kong actor.
 He rose to fame with his lead and titular role as Edward in the romance film My Prince Edward (2019), which earned him nominations for Best Leading Actor in the 56th Golden Horse Awards and Best Actor in the 39th Hong Kong Film Awards, and gained international recognition for starring in the Finnish romantic comedy film Master Cheng (2019) directed by Mika Kaurismäki.
 In 2025, Chu won Best Supporting Actor in the 43rd Hong Kong Film Awards with The Last Dance (2024).

 Early life and education

-Chu was born on 4 November 1982, in Hong Kong.
+Chu was born on 4 November 1982 in Hong Kong.
 He grew up in Shatin and attended a Christian school, where he was influenced by his elder brother, Chu Pak Him, who joined the drama club and became enthusiastic about school performances.
 Following in his brother's footsteps, he also joined the drama club when he entered secondary school.
 Due to his grades not being sufficient for promotion to Form 6, Chu initially attended Hong Kong Institute of Vocational Education to study business administration.
 During that time, he participated in a drama competition and won a prize.
 Screenwriter Loong Man-Hong, the competition's adjudicator, encouraged him to study acting.
 Therefore, Chu transferred to Hong Kong Academy for Performing Arts in 2000 to study performing arts.
 While in university, Chu started working as a freelance actor in theatre companies.
 He graduated with a Bachelor of Fine Arts in 2005.

 Career

 After graduating from the Hong Kong Academy for Performing Arts, Chu pursued a full-time career as a stage actor.
-In 2007, he formed a band called Juicyning with his brother Pak Him and APA classmates Michael Ning and Yeung Wai Lun.
+In 2007, he formed a band called Juicyning with his brother Pak Him and APA classmates Michael Ning and Yeung Wai-lun.
 Chu faced limited job opportunities in the subsequent years, which led him to consider a career change, but his father encouraged him to continue acting.

 Chu landed his first major television role in the 2017 miniseries Midnight Cousin, alongside his bandmates.
 The following year, he won Best Actor in the 28th Hong Kong Drama Awards with his performance in Stones in His Pockets.
 In 2019, he was invited by director Mika Kaurismäki to star in the lead and titular role of the Finnish romantic comedy film Master Cheng, marking his first prominent and first international onscreen role.
 In the same year, Chu was handpicked by director Norris Wong to co-lead the romance film My Prince Edward after Wong saw his performance in the music video of Alfred Hui's "An Actor Prepares".
 Chu portrayed Edward, the possessive, obnoxious, and immature long-time boyfriend of Stephy Tang's character.
 His performance received widespread acclaim, and earned him nominations for Best Leading Actor in the 56th Golden Horse Awards and Best Actor in the 39th Hong Kong Film Awards.